croessner/nauthilus-website/docs/rest-api.md

 - `ip_address`: IP address to flush
 - `rule_name`: Rule name to flush.
 Use "*" to flush all rules for the IP.
 - `protocol` (optional): Protocol to flush.
 If specified, only rules with this protocol will be flushed.
+- `oidc_cid` (optional): OIDC Client ID to flush.
+If specified, only rules with this OIDC Client ID will be flushed.

 **Response:**
 ```json